RustyRaptor/parallel-programming/mpi_assignment/README.md

    5. Test the ssh connection to each node
       1. for each node in your hostfile run this command
          1. `ssh yourusername@nodename.cs.nmsu.edu`
       2. each one should work without a password.
+      3. This step is crucial because ssh wants you to confirm you want each hostname in your list of known hosts.

 #### Create your "hosts" file
 1. Create a plain text file in your code directory